Rigidity of the Torelli subgroup in $Out(F_N)$: Commuting normal subgroups and invariant splittings

 \begin{remark} The idea behind the proof of Theorem~\ref{theo:canonical-splitting} is the following: denoting by $\tilde{K}$ the preimage of $K$ in $\Aut(F_N)$, every tree in $\calc$ can be viewed as a splitting of $\tilde{K}$.
 There is a $\tilde{K}$-deformation space $\mathcal{D}_\calc$ naturally associated to $\calc$, and the tree $U_\calc$ is then constructed as the tree of cylinders of this deformation space. \end{remark}

-\begin{proof}[Proof of Proposition~\ref{prop:splitting-stabilized}] Let $\calf$ be a maximal $H$-invariant free factor system.
-If $\calf$ is sporadic, then $H$ fixes a free splitting $U$ of $F_N$ -- in which case we are done by adding the midpoint of every edge of $U$ in the vertex set and letting $V_1$ be the set of these extra valence two vertices and $V_2$ be the set of all original vertices in $U$.
-We can therefore assume that $\calf$ is nonsporadic.
+\begin{proof}[Proof of Proposition~\ref{prop:splitting-stabilized}] If $H$ fixes a free splitting $U$ of $F_N$, we are done by adding the midpoint of every edge of $U$ in the vertex set and letting $V_1$ be the set of these extra valence two vertices and $V_2$ be the set of all original vertices in $U$.
+From now on, we will assume that $H$ does not fix any free splitting.

+Let $\calf$ be a maximal $H$-invariant free factor system.
+As $H$ does not preserve any free splitting, $\calf$ is nonsporadic.
 Let $\FF:=\FF(F_N,\calf)$ be the corresponding free factor graph, which is hyperbolic.
 By Proposition~\ref{prop:unbounded-orbits-in-ff}, the group $H$ acts on $\FF$ with unbounded orbits.
 Therefore, Lemma~\ref{lemma:action-on-hyperbolic} ensures that there exists $i\in\{1,2\}$ such that $K_i$ virtually fixes a point in $\partial_\infty\FF$.

 If $K_i$ contains a loxodromic element $\Phi$, then there is a unique maximal $K_i$-invariant finite set in $\partial_\infty\FF$, which has to be contained in $\{\Phi^{-\infty},\Phi^{+\infty}\}$.
 By normality, this set is $H$-invariant, so Lemma~\ref{lemma:boundary-tree} implies that $H$ virtually fixes the homothety class of an arational $(F_N,\calf)$-tree $T$.
 As $H$ contains a direct product of $2N-4$ nonabelian free groups, this yields a contradiction to \cite[Lemma~6.5]{HW}.